monome/docs/docs/crow/scripting.md

 Save the script & run it in druid with `r sketch.lua`.
 Patch output 1 to the pitch of an oscillator and listen to the entropic melody...

-If you're having trouble, you can look at the file `samplehold-basic.lua` in *bowery* which replicates the work above.
+If you're having trouble, you can look at the file `samplehold-basic.lua` in *bowery/* which replicates the work above.

 ### Make it a conversation